gleclaire/findbugs-2.0.2/README.md

 1. get updated bcel as a separate module and deployed to central repository (i.e. findbugs-bcel-5.1.jar)
 1. Get jFormatString setup as a standalone project or module to deploy to Central repository.
 1. Combine findbugs-ant.jar into findbugs.jar and update scripts and documentation to reflect changes.
-1. Create Eclipse plugin Maven POMs using Tycho.
+1. Create Eclipse plugin Maven POMs using Tycho. <b>...In Progress</b>